Diceycle/Arknights-Material-Planner/README.md

 ## Quick Setup

 1. Download Tesseract from [here](https://github.com/UB-Mannheim/tesseract/wiki) and run the installer.
-2. Download the latest version of Arknights Material Planner from the [releases tab](https://github.com/Diceycle/Arknights-Material-Planner/releases) and unzip it into a folder of your choice
+2. Download the zip of the latest version(`ArknightsMaterials_vX.Y.Z.zip`) of Arknights Material Planner from the [releases tab](https://github.com/Diceycle/Arknights-Material-Planner/releases) and unzip it into a folder of your choice
 3. Ensure Windows Defender didn't remove the exe due to a false positive.
 This tool trips up virus scanners occasionally